Rainlabuw/satellite-constellation/README.md

 ## Contents:
 * `bertsekas_auction_algo.py` is an implementation of Bertsekas' auction algorithm
 * `spencer_dist_auction.py` is an implementation of Zavalnos' distributed auction algorithm
+* `dist_auction_algo_josh.py` is an object oriented implementation of Zavalnos' distributed auction algorithm

 ## Instructions on getting access to repo.